ButterHub/nodejs-starter/README.md

 # Node with SSL reverse proxy setup
+`index.js` can be your own nodeJS server.
+I am using it as a facebook messenger bot.
 ## Technologies
 - [NGINX](https://www.nginx.com/resources/wiki/start/) for reverse proxy to NodeJS server, to allow SSL to be separated from NodeJS
     - I will add load balancing functionality in the future too.